carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.WalkerControl.direction"></a>**<font color="#f8805a">direction</font>** (_[carla.Vector3D](#carla.Vector3D)_)
-Vector that control the direction of the walker.
+Vector that controls the direction of the walker.
 - <a name="carla.WalkerControl.speed"></a>**<font color="#f8805a">speed</font>** (_float_)
-Scalar value to control the walker speed.
+A scalar value to control the walker speed.
 - <a name="carla.WalkerControl.jump"></a>**<font color="#f8805a">jump</font>** (_bool_)
 If true, the walker will perform a jump.